Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model

-Note that any global symmetry permissible on a topological phase must preserve the $S$ and $T$ matrices of the phase.
-Seen from the modular \(S\) and \(T\) matrices above, we can see that there the $D(S_3)$ phase admits a $Z_2$ symmetry that exchanges its anyon types $C$ and $F$, while preserving all other anyon types.
-Since the $C$-type anyon has only a trivial flux but a 2-dimensional charge space, while the $F$-type anyon has two flux type but trivial charge space, this $\Z_2$ symmetry is an EM-exchange symmetry.
+The $D(S_3)$ phase admits a $Z_2$ symmetry that exchanges its anyon types $C$ and $F$, while preserving all other anyon types (see Appendix \ref{sec:anyon}).
+This $\Z_2$ symmetry is an EM-exchange because the type-$C$ anyon has only a trivial flux but a 2-dimensional charge space, while the $F$-type anyon has two flux types but trivial charge space.